Security-Onion-Solutions/securityonion-docs/community-id.rst

     production of a string identifier representing a given network flow, to reduce the pivot to a simple string comparison.

-Security Onion enables the default Community ID support in both :ref:`zeek` and :ref:`suricata`.
+Security Onion enables the native Community ID support in both :ref:`zeek` and :ref:`suricata`.

 We sponsored the development of Community ID support in :ref:`osquery`: